cameron-suth/2025-4216COMP-Team10/Questions.md

-Does danceability increase over the years? - Aaron Does Time Signatures affect the Popularity of a song? - Aaron
+Does danceability increase over the years? - Aaron
+Are certain time signatures more prominent in popular songs? - Aaron

 Has popularity increased over time? - Cam
 Has tempo increased over time? - Cam